GF2++

 constexpr auto sub (usize begin, usize end) const

-Returns a clone of the elements in the half-open range [begin, end) as a new bit-vector.
+Returns a clone of the elements in the half-open range [begin, end) as a new bit-set.

 constexpr void split_at (usize at, BitVec< word_type > &left, BitVec< word_type > &right) const